Telonof/PitCrew/docs/GUI_Users.md

 ## Importing Mods
 The GUI will then prompt you to double click on the box or click `Mod -> Import` on the menu bar to get prompted for a .mdata file.

-A typical mod should like this in a directory:
+A typical mod should look like this in a directory:

 - ModId.mdata
 - modfile1.dat
-- modfile.fat
+- modfile1.fat

 Each mod should contain an .mdata as well as one or multiple .dat/.fat pairs.
 Select the .mdata to import it into the GUI.